 LCP Policy LU-B-3 Lateral Bluff-top Open Space and Access.
-The width of the lateral bluff-top conservation/open space and access dedication requirement set forth in Policy PR-23 shall be increased to a distance equal to the 100-year bluff retreat line plus 100 ft. for all development on the shoreline in this planning area.
+The width of the lateral bluff-top conservation/open space and access dedication requirement set forth in Policy PR-23 shall be increased to a distance equal to the 100-year bluff retreat line plus 100 ft. for all development on the shoreline in this [i.e., South Palisades] planning area.
 Future park improvements and trail/bicycle path amenities shall be funded by new development in this area.

-As explained above, the proposed project includes an open space park in the areas seaward of the 100-year bluff retreat line plus 100 feet.
+As explained above, the proposed project includes an open space park in the areas seaward of the required setback line (i.e., the area seaward of a line 100 feet inland of the 100-year erosion line).
 All of the proposed lots that would allow structural development are located inland of this area except for the proposed cul-de-sac, which does not encroach more than 35 feet into the required setback area.

 LCP Policy LU-B-3 requires all development in South Palisades to be set back 100 feet from the 100-year bluff retreat line, with all areas seaward of that line to be dedicated as open space.
 The LCP allows roads to encroach 35 feet into the open space zone and also provides exceptions for public access amenities.
-The 100-foot setback from the 100-year bluff retreat line (see Exhibit 8) was established through extensive collaborations with Commission staff and the Applicant to identify the bluff edge at the 47 foot contour line and analyze the site using a bluff retreat rate of 4.0 inches per year over most of the site and 2.5 inches per year at the heads of the arroyos, which was based upon photographic evidence of past erosion at the site.
+The bluff retreat line (see Exhibit 8) was established through collaborations with Commission staff, including the Commission's Senior Geologist, Dr. Mark Johnsson, and the Applicant, to identify the bluff edge at the 47-foot contour line and analyze the site using a bluff retreat rate of 4.0 inches per year over most of the site and 2.5 inches per year at the heads of the arroyos, which was based upon photographic evidence of past erosion at the site.
 The Applicant has redesigned the road to include a cul-de-sac that does not encroach beyond 35 feet into the open space park area.
-Thus, the project complies with the LCP policies LU-B-3 and PR-23 regarding bluff-top development and setbacks.
-Portions of the open space park are within the 100-foot setback from the 100-year bluff retreat line, but this is not inconsistent with the LCP because LCP Policy PR-23 provides an exception to the setback requirement for public access amenities such as the proposed meandering walkway and public benches.
-Similarly, the public vertical accessway required by Special Condition 3 is not inconsistent with the restrictions on bluff face development because accessways are expressly exempted in LCP Policies S-5 and PR-23.
+Thus, the project complies with the LCP policies LU-B-3 and PR-23 regarding blufftop development and setbacks.
+Portions of the open space park are within the required setback area, but this is not inconsistent with the LCP because LCP Policy PR-23 provides an exception to the setback requirement for public access amenities such as the proposed meandering lateral walkway and public benches.
+Similarly, the public stairway to the beach required by Special Condition 1c is not inconsistent with the restrictions on bluff face development because accessways are expressly exempted in LCP Policies S-5 and PR-23.
 Thus the proposed open space park, the stairway to the beach, and the cul-de-sac are consistent with the bluff setback policies of the LCP.